OsmancanG/SCOF-shell/ReadMe.md

  histed -m 3 cp
  histed -y 1 rm
 ```
-You can use 3 time options and 3 command option.
-For time option you can choose:
+You can use 3 time options and 3 command options.
+For time options you can choose:

 -d : for a day